 There were three doors at the far side of the chamber, spaced a couple of paces apart in the circular wall.
 These doors, too, were metal, and again, even less rusted than the previous door.
+Like all of the other doorways they had encountered, these seemed just slightly larger than was human.
 All of them were open, and none showed any signs of being forced.

 “Where do we go?”
 Kiluron asked.

 “I don’t know,” Doil answered softly, almost too softly to hear.
 He cleared his throat.
 “I don’t know,” he said, slightly louder.